ICArmenian-Mycologists/ICArmenian-Mycologists.github.io-v1/_posts/2021-07-03_ICAM_goes_to_armenia.md

 {%
   include figure.html
   image="images/002.jpg"
-  height="100%"
+  caption="The Haghartsin Monastery, nestled in the mushroom-rich hills of Dilijan" height="100%"
 %}
-The Haghartsin Monastery, nestled in the mushroom-rich hills of Dilijan

 From Dilijan we traveled south, stopping at some cultural and natural landmarks including the Haghartsin Monastery complex which was built between the 10th and 13th centuries.
 According to tradition, Armenia was the first nation to adopt Christianity in 301 A.D., so most of the cultural landmarks throughout the country are chapels and monasteries.